wcpfs/wcpfs/README.md

 # Development

-To get a dev server going:
+To get a dev server going, first get the .env file from someone who as it.
+Then run these commands:

   ```
+  $ source .env
   $ bundle install
   $ rackup
   ```